Waikato/kiwiwords/docs/rmt_corpus.md

 ```
 python get_tweets_with_bearer_token.py > output.json
 ```
 This will download the corpus in batches of 100 tweets.
-If you use the default settings, the script will take roughly 45 minutes to run, as it will attempt to download 30,000 tweets (300 requests x 100 tweets) every 15 minutes.
+If you use the default settings, the script will take roughly 1 hour to run, as it will attempt to download 30,000 tweets (300 requests x 100 tweets) every 15 minutes.
 The resulting file, `output.json`, is only pseudo-JSON (each batch is separated by a line in the form "Batch `X`, Code `Y`", where `X` and `Y` are numbers).

 - Run `json_to_tsv.py` to convert the output file to TSV format.
 ```
 python json_to_tsv.py
 ```
 This script will produce a file called `rmt-corpus-final.csv`, which you can then open in a spreadsheet application.
 Tweet text is formatted consistently (special characters are removed, any HTML is decoded, and user mentions and links are standardised).
-The tweets are also supplemented with metadata from the original `rmt-corpus-v1.csv` file.
+The tweets are also supplemented with metadata from the original `rmt-corpus-v2.csv` file.
 A description of the variables in each of the CSV files is given below.

-#### Data Description: rmt-corpus-v1.csv
+#### Data Description: rmt-corpus-v2.csv

-The following information (where known) is supplied in `rmt-corpus-v1.csv`, even if the tweet is no longer available on Twitter.
+The following information (where known) is supplied in `rmt-corpus-v2.csv`, even if the tweet is no longer available on Twitter.

 | Data Column                       | Description |
 | -------------                     | ------------- |